SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 In the example above,
 Oscar's health and energy are passed as the two in-out parameters to ``balance(_:_:)``.
-Although this technically violates memory exclusivity because both are properties of the same structure, the compiler can prove that memory safety is preserved.
+Although this technically violates exclusive access to memory because both are properties of the same structure, the compiler can prove that memory safety is preserved.
 The two stored properties don't interact in any way,